Table of Contents[Hide][Show]

-There are plenty of family-friendly restaurants and activities, like dolphin watching and bike riding, so it is one of the best beaches close to Disney World for an extended stay in Florida.
+There are plenty of family-friendly restaurants and activities, like dolphin watching and bike riding.
+Making this island in the Gulf of Mexico perfect for families.
+With Caribbean-style teal blue ocean and the softest white sand this is one of the best beaches close to Disney World for an extended stay in Florida.

 Two hours northeast of Disney World

 Another one of our family’s favorite beaches close to Disney World and great for an extended stay is St. Augustine Beach.
-The beaches are miles of of coastline and have life guards on duty, which is always great for families.
+The beaches are miles of coastline and have life guards on duty.
+Perfect for safety-conscious families.
 Typical beach activities are available like sand play, surfing, and snorkeling.